makandra/katapult/README.md

 ### Navigation
-Takes a name, will generate a navigation with links to the index pages of all WUIs.
+No arguments, will generate a main menu with links to the index pages of all WUIs.

-    navigation :main
+    navigation

 ### Authenticate
-Takes the name of the user model (currently only `User` (case-insensitive) is supported) and an email address.
+Takes the name of the user model (currently only `User` is supported) and an email address.
 Generates authentication with [Clearance](https://github.com/thoughtbot/clearance).

     authenticate 'User', system_email: 'system@example.com'